puffdood/hardhat-ts-base/README.md

 yarn account
 ```

 Deploy to testnet and verify.
-Sometimes you might need to re-compile with `clean`
+Sometimes you will need `clean` to force re-compilation for deployment or verification.

 ```shell
 yarn clean